love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/getting-started/pages/introduction/index.md

 ### Better Developer Experience
 Fully typed APIs and consistent behavior make these utilities predictable and easy to work with.
 You get strict typing and comprehensive documentation right in your IDE.

+---

+# Issues & Feature Requests

+Found a bug or edge case?
+Have an idea for a new utility?
+We'd love to hear from you!

+- **Report Issues**: If you encounter any bugs or unexpected behavior, please [open an issue](https://github.com/love1024/ngx-oneforall/issues).
+- **Feature Requests**: Have a utility in mind that would benefit the community?
+Submit a feature request via [GitHub Issues](https://github.com/love1024/ngx-oneforall/issues).